The Jungle Bunch

-The series is about Maurice, a penguin that thinks he is a tiger, and his misfit friends.
+The series is about Maurice, a penguin who thinks he is a tiger, and his misfit friends.
 Together, they are the defenders of the jungle.
-The series' 1st season premiered on December 29, 2013 in France and the second season aired on November 2, 2015.

-The Jungle Bunch to the rescue won an International Emmy Award in Category Kids: Animation in 2014 and is aired in more than 180 territories.
-In the UK it previously aired on Boomerang, and in the US it airs on Universal Kids.
+The first season premiered on December 29, 2013 in France, the second season aired in 2016, and the third season aired in 2020.
+The Jungle Bunch: To the Rescue! won an International Emmy Award in the category Kids: Animation in 2014 and is aired in more than 180 territories.
+In the UK, it previously aired on Boomerang.
+In the US, it aired on Universal Kids.

 Synopsis

 The show focuses on a bunch of animals embodying justice and hope, who are always ready for adventure and funny situations.